-- will be completed prior to a subdivision certificate being issued and works that will be completed after a subdivision certificate is issued. - 12.2 Generally, all works-in-kind are to be completed prior to a subdivision certificate being issued for the development consent which is the subject of the development contributions.
+- 12.1 As Council is agreeing to offset the value of works-in-kind against the requirements to pay development contributions, satisfactory security arrangements need to be in place.
+This falls into two main categories: works that will be completed prior to a subdivision certificate being issued and works that will be completed after a subdivision certificate is issued. - 12.2 Generally, all works-in-kind are to be completed prior to a subdivision certificate being issued for the development consent which is the subject of the development contributions.
 However, in some circumstances this may not be possible. - 12.3 Council may accept a bank guarantee if the applicant, or any other person entitled to act upon the relevant consent, makes a written request and can satisfy the Council that non-compliance with the Works-In-Kind Agreement is justified.
-Acceptance of any request is entirely at the discretion of the Council.
-The DCMC will consider each proposal on a case-by-case basis. - 12.4 The Contributions Planner shall prepare a report to the DCMC outlining the request against the following criteria.
+Acceptance of any request is entirely at the discretion of the Council. - 12.4 The Contributions Planner shall prepare a memo with a recommendation for consideration by Council against the following criteria.